Share This Post:

 3. Spread Out

-This one is for if you are currently teaching face-to-face.
 Normally, my class meetings are conducted with students in a circle on the carpet.
-However, that may not be possible during the pandemic.
+However, that may not be possible for a variety of reasons, such as multiple illnesses or classroom size.

 Students who are learning in the classroom can still be in a circle – it will have to be a lot larger!
 Have students stand in a circle around the entire room.
 Don’t attempt this if students are not able to stand 6 feet apart!